VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 AREAS WITH GREEN BORDERS SHOW ALR LAND RESTRICTIONS

-The uncoordinated actions of two consecutive provincial governments in the 1970s resulted in a severe restriction of land supply in Metro Vancouver.
-Identified with a dark green outline on the map above the Agricultural Land Reserve (ALR) designation froze in place 30% of Metro Vancouver land or most of the undeveloped greenfield available at the time.
-Forty years later the ALR land is under producing agriculturally, while contributing to the runaway inflation of land values.
+The uncoordinated actions of two consecutive provincial governments in the 1970s resulted in a severe restriction of land supply in metro Vancouver.
+Identified with a dark green outline on the map above the Agricultural Land Reserve (ALR) designation froze in place 30% of metro Vancouver land or most of the undeveloped greenfield available at the time the legislation was passed.
+Forty years later the ALR land is under producing agriculturally, while contributing to the runaway inflation of land values by constricting supply.

-Taking off the table most of the land available for urban expansion in the concentric areas emanating from downtown was another page in the playbook for shifting the urban paradigm from traditional North American values to Tower-and-Skytrain urbanism.
+By taking off the table most of the available land for urban expansion in the concentric rings emanating from downtown the ALR wrote an important page in the playbook for shifting the urban paradigm from traditional North American values to Tower-and-Skytrain urbanism.

 A SHORT HISTORY OF THE ALR IN BRITISH COLUMBIA